PennLINC/qsiprep/docs/preprocessing.rst

 If you have some scans you want to combine and others you want to preprocess separately, consider creating fake sessions in your BIDS directory.

+.. _merge_denoise:

+Denoising and Merging Images
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The user can decide *whether* to do certain preprocessing steps and, if so, whether they are performed *before* or *after* the DWI series are concatenated.
+Specifically, image denoising (using ``dwidenoise`` or ``patch2self``) can be disabled with ``--denoise-method none``.
+Gibbs unringing (using ``mrdegibbs``) is disabled by default but can be enabled with ``--unringing-method mrdegibbs``.
+B1 bias field correction is applied by default (using ``dwibiascorrect``), and can be disabled with the ``--dwi-no-biascorr`` option.
+The intensity of b=0 images is harmonized across scans (i.e. scaled to an average value) by default, but this can be turned off using ``--dwi-no-b0-harmonization``.

+Together, denoising (MP-PCA or patch2self), Gibbs unringing B1 bias field correction and b=0 intensity normalization are referred to as *denoising* in QSIPrep.
+Each of these image processing operations brings with with is own set of assumptions about its inputs and changes the distribution of noise in its outputs.
+Although the inclusion of each operation can be decided by the user, the order in which they are applied relative to one another is fixed.
+MP-PCA or patch2self are applied directly to the BIDS inputs, which should be uninterpolated and as "raw" as possible.
+Although Gibbs unringing should be performed on "raw" data, it is recommended in the MRtrix3 documentation to apply MP-PCA before Gibbs unringing.
+B1 bias field correction and b=0 intensitity harmonization don't have as specific requirements about their inputs so are run last.

+The last, and potentially very important decision, is whether the denoising operations are applied to each input DWI file individually or whether the denoising operations are applied to the concatenated input DWI files.
+This is an unexplored trade-off space.
+The more volumes available, the more data MP-PCA/patch2self have to work with.
+However, if there if the head is in a vastly different location in different scans, denoising can be impacted in unpredictable ways.

+Consider MP-PCA.
+If a voxel contains CSF in one DWI series and the subject repositions their head between scans so that the voxel contains corpus callosum in the next DWI series, the non-noise signal will be very different in the two series.
+Similarly, if the head is repositioned different areas will be closer to the head coil and therefore be inconsistently affected by B1 bias field.
+Similar problems can also occur *within* a DWI series due to subject head motion, but these methods have been shown to work well even in the presence of within-scan head movement.
+If the head position changes across scans is of a similar magnitude to that of within-scan head motion, it is likely fine to use the ``--combine-before-denoising`` option.
+To guage how much between-scan motion occurred, users can inspect the :ref:`qc_data` to see whether Framewise Displacement is large where a new series begins.

+By default the scans in the same warped space are individually denoised before they are concatenated.
+When warped groups are concatenated an additional b=0 image intensity normalization is performed.

 Susceptibility correction methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^